 Whatever you put into the letter must be relevant and genuine.
 There is no point talking about your elementary school 50m race or your video game expertise if it is not going to show you in positive light in the context of the admission.

 Along with the admission essay you are going to add other documents such as your transcripts, recommendations and the like.
 You would do well not to repeat the details of those in your letter since they can stand up for themselves just like the letter should.
+You can always ask for homework help at writing services, they will help with all the papers.

 Pay attention to the structure and flow so that it takes along the reader smoothly.
 Proofread it yourself and get an additional pair or pairs of eyes to check them.